iuioiua/redis/README.md

 ## Design

-Like Italian cooking, the design of this package is defined by what it doesn't do rather than what it does do.
+Like Italian cooking, the design of this package is defined by what it doesn't do rather than what it does do, and relies upon high-quality building blocks.
 It doesn't extend the functionality of a TCP connection.
 It doesn't implement a method for each Redis command, of which there are hundreds.
 Instead, the Redis client consumes a TCP connection, lets the user write Redis commands, and returns the parsed result according to the RESP data type.
 The result is a design with fewer moving parts, fewer bugs, less maintenance, and a smaller footprint than other JavaScript implementations of Redis clients.

 | Module             | Size (KB) | Dependencies |
 | ------------------ | --------- | ------------ |